vijayvee/contextual_circuit_bp/README.md

 TODO:

-- Build classes for FF/Pool operations
 - Evaluation script: Visualizations w/ LRP.
 - Add documentation for creating 3d conv models (should be as simple as changing the data-loader shapes)
+- Clean up inconsistent filter/kernel variable names.